Nomad-Nine/AI-Guardrails/README.md

 # AI-Guardrails
-Experimental code using https://pypi.org/project/aiguardrail/, a Python library that evaluates AI-generated content against a catalog of guardrails, providing a final score.
+Experimental code using the [aiguardrail](https://pypi.org/project/aiguardrail/) Python library that evaluates AI-generated content against a catalog of guardrails, providing a final score.
 It includes checks for hallucination detection, output moderation, and response quality.

 🚀 Features
 - **Output Moderation**: Detect toxic, offensive, or inappropriate language.